 Staging and prognosis for bladder cancer

-The tests described here help your doctors work out whether you have bladder cancer and whether it has spread into the muscle layer of the bladder or to other parts of the body.
+Tests help your doctors work out whether you have bladder cancer and whether it has spread into the muscle layer of the bladder or to other parts of the body.
 This testing process is called staging.

 Learn more about: